Dominant Donegal see off disappointing Armagh

 Donegal skipper Murphy finished with six points with him refusing to be intimidated by some rough house tactics from Armagh full-back Aidan Forker as the home side set up a provincial semi-final with Cavan on 8 May.

-Apart from a brief spell midway through the first half when Armagh hit three unanswered points to lead 0-4 to 0-3, the visitors were always decidedly second best as their star forward Rian O'Neill saw little of the ball in the first half and then continued to struggle against the tight-marking Brendan McCole in the second period.
+Apart from a brief spell midway through the first half when Armagh hit three unanswered points to lead 0-4 to 0-3, the visitors were always decidedly second best as their star forward Rian O'Neill was held scoreless as he struggled against the tight-marking Brendan McCole and the Ballybofey crosswinds.

 With all the game's top performers playing in Donegal jerseys, Ryan McHugh's superb display summed up the home team's energy and he was named man of the match.

-Donegal's 1-22 to 0-13 win over Armagh in the Ulster semi-final in 2020 seemed to mark them out as the main challengers to Dublin at that stage but they were shocked by Cavan in the provincial final a week later and, in truth, have struggled for consistency and confidence since them.
+Donegal's 1-22 to 0-13 win over Armagh in the Ulster semi-final in 2020 seemed to mark them out as the main challengers to Dublin at that stage but they were shocked by Cavan in the provincial final a week later and, in truth, have struggled for consistency and confidence since then.

-However, Donegal fans will hope Sunday's superb display will rejuvenate Bonner's squad as they conclusively defeated an Armagh team that had been strongly fancied going into the Ballybofey contest.
+However, Donegal fans will hope Sunday's superb display will rejuvenate Bonner's squad as they conclusively defeated an Armagh team that had been strongly fancied going into the MacCumhaill Park contest.

 Armagh fans travelled in big numbers to a sunny Ballybofey after the team's encouraging Division One League campaign which had included wins over Dublin and Tyrone.